MGTA PROGRAM

 General knowledge of IT/computers

-Location: (Fairfax) George Mason University
+Location: Fairfax George Mason University

-Dates: Week 7: July 28 – August 1
+Dates: Week 5: July 13 – 17

-Times: 9 AM – 4 PM (45 mins for lunch)
+Times: 9 AM – 4 PM (1 hour for lunch at noon)

 Price: $695